awsdocs/aws-cost-management-user-guide/doc_source/budgets-create-filters.md

 Choose the provider that provides your AWS services\.
 For AWS services, **AWS** is the legal entity\.
 For third\-party services that are sold through AWS Marketplace, **AWS Marketplace** is the legal entity\.

 **Linked Account**
 Choose an AWS account that is linked to the account that you're creating the budget for\.
+Do not use this filter within a linked account\.
+If the current account is a linked account, filtering by `linked account` is not supported\.

 **Tag**
 If you have activated any tags, choose a resource tag\.
 A tag is a label that you can use to organize your resource costs and track them on a detailed level\.
 There are AWS generated tags and user\-defined tags\.
 You must activate tags to use them\.
 For more information, see [Activating the AWS\-Generated Cost Allocation Tags](activate-built-in-tags.md) and [Activating User\-Defined Cost Allocation Tags](activating-tags.md)\.